elastic/rally/CONTRIBUTING.md

 1. Format your changes

-    Make sure that lint is passing by running `make lint`, applying any resulting formatting changes.
+    Make sure that lint is passing by running `make lint`.
+To format your code, run `make format`.

     Consider using editor integrations to do it automatically: you'll need to configure [black](https://black.readthedocs.io/en/stable/integrations/editors.html) and [isort](https://github.com/PyCQA/isort/wiki/isort-Plugins).